Primary Outcome Measures:

 Secondary Outcome Measures:

 - Clinical Examination [ Time Frame: 30 min ]

 The cardiologist performs a noninvasive assessment of the patient's vascular function, which includes a brief physical examination, blood pressure measurement, pulse, and oxygen level.

 Flight attendants fill out the electronic Exposure Questionnaire prior to their appointments.
 Part of the Questionnaire is a section on reproductive health.
 The answers to these survey questions in addition to information gathered and saved in APeX during the clinic visit are used for analysis on reproductive health of flight attendants.

-A 45 mL blood specimen is drawn from interested patients to be stored in the research lab as well as analyzed in the CLIA approved laboratory.
+A 45 mL blood specimen is drawn from interested patients to be stored in the research lab as well as analyzed in a UCSF laboratory.
 Results of the blood analysis performed in the research labs, such as secondhand smoke biomarkers and advanced lipid biomarkers, will not be shared with the subject.

 There is an optional blood draw blood portion to the research study.
 A sample is collected from the interested flight attendant.
 The majority of the sample is processed and stored in the FAMRI biorepository for future research purposes to identify biomarkers of cardiovascular risk and secondhand smoke.
 The remainder of the sample is analyzed for the flight attendant.
 A lipid profile is sent to the flight attendant participant.